nucypher/nucypher/docs/source/support/troubleshooting.rst

 nucypher.blockchain.eth.interfaces.ConnectionFailed: Connection Failed, is IPC enabled
 --------------------------------------------------------------------------------------

-It’s possible that the provider URI is incorrect.
+The provider URI may be incorrect.

 For example: if the scheme is ``ipc://`` then the path should be appended as is to the end ``ipc:///home/…`` i.e. **THREE** slashes not two.